kenji-shima/GeofencingPoC/README.md

 # Geofence Demo App

 This repository contains a Geofence demo application built with Android and Kotlin.
-The app allows users to mock locations and visualize geofencing events on a map.
-It utilizes the Mapbox SDK and associated APIs to create a comprehensive demonstration of geofencing capabilities.
+The app allows users to mock locations and visualize Mapbox geofencing events on a map.

 ## Setup